SUI-Components/sui-components/components/molecule/dropdownList/README.md

 # MoleculeDropdownList

-`MoleculeDropdownList` is a component that wraps a composition of Checkbox + Text.
+`MoleculeDropdownList` is a a composition of DropdownOptions

 ## Installation